global-asp/asp-source/en/0039_first-man-and-first-woman.md

 They were no longer snakes, but Man and Woman.

 ##
-“We will make our home in the
+"We will make our home in the
-hills,” said Woman.
-“Each
+hills," said Woman.
+"Each
-morning we will see the sun rise and feel it warm on our backs.”
+morning we will see the sun rise and feel it warm on our backs."
-“We will look after the grass
+"We will look after the grass
-and the trees,” said Man.
-“And be friends with Bird and Beast.”
+and the trees," said Man.
+"And be friends with Bird and Beast."

 ##
-“Come,” said First Man.
+"Come," said First Man.
-“I will,” said First Woman.
+"I will," said First Woman.
 And they walked out together into their new world.

 ##